 - 36 – the record, held by Steve Austin, for most eliminations overall

-- 11 – the record, held by Shawn Michaels, for the most entries into a Rumble match (although Kane has actually been in more as different characters)
+- 11 – the record, held by Shawn Michaels and Kane, for the most entries into a Rumble match

 - 11 – the record, held by Kane, for most eliminations in a single match